-- The aim of the PhD programme is to prepare PhD scholarship students as well as possible for the writing and defence of a thesis, with due regard for the relevant provisions of the PhD Regulations.
+- 1. The aim of the PhD programme is to prepare PhD scholarship students as well as possible for the writing and defence of a thesis, with due regard for the relevant provisions of the PhD Regulations.
 PhD scholarship students will also be prepared to fill both academic positions and positions in society for which experience with academic research is required. - 2.
 The programme provides a framework for learning to conduct academic research and for training general and research-specific skills, so that students can fill academic positions or positions in society for which experience in conducting and publishing academic research is essential.
 The programme focuses on developing verbal and written skills for reporting research results, with a view to writing and defending a thesis. - 3.
 The thesis is the end product of the programme.
-The PhD scholarship student must submit his/her thesis to the UG PhD Board in order to be allowed to proceed to the UG defence ceremony in accordance with the provisions of the PhD Regulations. - 4.
-In addition to the stipulations of Article 3.1.3, the PhD scholarship student must also successfully complete the teaching component of the Faculty of Law PhD programme as agreed in the TSP, and orientate on future career prospects.
+The PhD scholarship student must submit their thesis to the UG PhD Board in order to be allowed to proceed to the UG defence ceremony in accordance with the provisions of the PhD Regulations. - 4.
+In addition to the stipulations of Article 3.1.3, the PhD scholarship student must also successfully complete the teaching component of the Faculty of Law PhD programme as agreed in the TSP, including the Career Perspectives learning pathway (or part thereof).